Silver Falls waterfall in the Entiat Valley

 Overview

 The Entiat Valley offers hiking that most visitors to central Washington never discover.
-Silver Falls is the standout accessible hike — easy enough for families, impressive enough for anyone.
+Silver Falls is the standout accessible hike, easy enough for families and impressive enough for anyone.
 Deeper in the valley, the Mad River Trail and high-country routes like Angle Peak and Devil's Backbone reward those willing to put in the miles.

 Every hike here sits within a quieter corner of the Okanogan-Wenatchee National Forest.
 Expect far fewer crowds than comparable trails near Lake Chelan or Leavenworth.